-Karibu sana!
-Welcome!
 Currently, I am a PhD candidate in Comparative Politics at the University of Florida.
-Prior to joining UF, I spent twelve months in the Democratic Republic of the Congo overseeing a U.S. government funded program designed to enhance the food security of the Congolese army.
+Prior to joining UF, I spent twelve months in the Democratic Republic of the Congo overseeing a U.S. government funded food security program.
 I recieved a Master’s in International Affairs from Texas A&M University (2011) and a Bachelor’s in Political Science from Appalachian State University (2008).

 My research focuses on political institutions in authoritarian settings, as well as, international development finance and gender politics.
 I have conducted fieldwork in D.R.
 Congo, Kenya, Nigeria, Rwanda, South Africa, and Uganda.
 My work has appeared in Democratization and African Studies Review.